braughtg/DCgit/UserStories.md

 ### Beginning a new Course

-The course must be begun on each machine so that the necessary scripts are present in the student account on the machine.
+This must be done once on each machine that you use.

 1. Open terminal
 1. git clone _CourseGitHubURL_